 The church of St. Gwyddelan was built around 1500 to replace an earlier temple on Bryn y Bedd Hill.
 According to Sir John Wynn of Gwydir from the 17th century, the church was built by his ancestor Maredudd ap Ieuan, who purchased the nearby Dolwyddelan Castle in 1488 and built the church of St. Gwyddelan because he feared he would be attacked by bandits in the old church located too far away.
 Between 1570 and 1580, to the church of St. Gwyddelan a southern chapel was added, funded by Robert Wynne of Plas Mawr in Conwy.
 In 1736 the lych gate was replaced at a church cemetery, and around 1850, a porch and a new bellcote were added during the renovation.

-The church from the beginning of the 16th century consisted of a rectangular nave without an externally separated chancel.
-Inside the presbytery, the nave was originally separated by an oak rood screen.
-In the second half of the sixteenth century, a chapel was added on the south side.
-It was quite unusually opened to the nave with two semicircular arcades supported by a central, cylindrical pillar.
-The church was topped with an wooden arch-braced truss.
+The church from the beginning of the 16th century consisted of a rectangular nave measuring 11.9 x 4.9 meters, without an externally separated chancel.
+Inside, the presbytery was separated from the nave by an oak rood screen, originally located more on the eastern side.
+It had to be moved in the second half of the 16th century, when a chapel was added on the south side.
+It was quite unusually open to the nave with two semicircular arcades supported by a central, cylindrical pillar.